watersofoblivion/dataless/README.md

 the applications, click "Actions", and select "Run Application".
 Each application will take 60-90 seconds to start.

+**Note**: Kinesis Stream Analytics is $0.11/hour/app and does not have a free tier.
+Be sure to stop the applications when done to avoid any additional charges.

 ### Verify: Check CloudWatch

 Within a minute or two of the applications being started, the graph on the